Your Spring Classes

 Getting Around Campus

-All UCF shuttles for Fall 2020 will operate on their normal schedules.
+All UCF shuttles for Spring 2021 will operate on their normal schedules.
 If you take a shuttle to get around, rest assured that they’re being thoroughly cleaned each day.
 You can also expect some windows to be kept open throughout the day to allow circulation of fresh air.

 - Seating capacity reduced by 20 percent